Boston Pizza: History

-Boston Pizza began in Edmonton, Alberta, on August 12, 1964, when four Greek immigrants, Trifon, Gus, Perry, and Ninos Agioritis opened Boston Pizza and Spaghetti House.
+Boston Pizza began in 1964 in Edmonton, Alberta, when Gus Agioritis opened Boston Pizza and Spaghetti House.
 By 1970, Boston Pizza had 17 locations in Western Canada, 15 of which were franchised.

 One of the first franchisees was Jim Treliving, a Royal Canadian Mounted Police officer who lived down the street from the original location and was a regular customer.
 In 1968, he noticed the growing popularity of Boston Pizza and purchased the rights to open a restaurant in Penticton, British Columbia.
 While in Penticton, he met George Melville, a chartered accountant.
 He acted as Treliving's business consultant for four years, and, in 1973, became Treliving's business partner.
 Over 10 years, they opened 16 restaurants in British Columbia.

 In 1983, Treliving and Melville acquired the Boston Pizza chain from Ron Coyle, who had acquired the company from Agioritis in 1978.
 The two divested 15 of their restaurants to other franchisees, converted one restaurant to a corporate training restaurant and set about establishing systems and operating standards to standardize company operations.
-In the early 1980s, Boston Pizza expanded into Eastern Canada but by late 1985 most, if not all restaurants in Ontario were closed.
 In 1986, Boston Pizza became the official pizza supplier for Expo 86 in Vancouver.
-This major success for the company led to expansion in Eastern Canada.
-In the next two years, it led to another 17 franchises.
+This major success for the company led to expansion in Eastern Canada, with the company opening three stores in Southern Ontario in 1989.
+Problems arising from a lack of local management led all three stores to close by the mid-1990s, putting a temporary halt on the company's eastward expansion.